swegio/ip/README.md

 >
 >`$ echo "<?php echo \$_SERVER[\"REMOTE_ADDR\"].\"\\n\"; ?>" >> index.php`

-- Open up your console, use cURL to display IP address:
+- Open up your console, type `curl` then replace 'yourserver.com' with the location of your `index.php` to render the page and display your IP address:

+`$ curl yourserver.com`

 ```console
 $ curl yourserver.com
 8.8.8.8